Elitemd/inference_by_enumeration_bayesian_network/README.md

 <h2>Inference by enumeration for a bayesian network (ASIA)</h2>

-The program is made for ASIA network but you can easily adapt it for another bayesian network.
+The program is made for ASIA network but can be easily adapted for another bayesian network.

 Nodes, network topology and probability tables for each node can be set in <i>ASIABayesianNetwork.cs</i> using functions from Node class